Ship Register and Shipping Companies

-MAR has a Technical Commission (TC) made up by a President, directly appointed by the Portuguese Ministry of Transportation, a representative of the Madeira Autonomous Region and a representative of the IPTM – The Portuguese Institute for Ports and Maritime Transportation.
+MAR has a Technical Commission (TC) made up by a President, directly appointed by the Portuguese Ministry of Transportation, a representative of the Madeira Autonomous Region and a representative of DGRM – The Portuguese Agency for Ports and Maritime Affairs.

 The duties of the TC include the registration process and to assure that all registered vessels abide by all the safety requirements established by the applicable international conventions.

 The TC is also responsible for the establishment of the crew composition and for the submission of the ship registration files to the private Commercial Registry of the IBC of Madeira for the definitive commercial registration of the vessel.